filipfe/ControlJS/README.md

 ### onScroll

-Boolean value which tells Control if the animation should occur as animated component enters the viewport or directly after render.
+Boolean value which tells Control if the animation should occur as animated component enters the viewport or directly after its render.

 ```javascript